PlaidPhantom/svelte-demo/README.md

 The basic Svelte template includes a script to enable full Typescript support.
 This is a relatively new effort (within the last year or two), so some dev tooling may not yet be up to speed.

-	What about other things Angular provides? e.g. Unit Testing or Dependency Injection
+	What about other things Angular provides? e.g. Unit Testing, Dependency Injection, form validation

 Svelte is focused on being a front-end UI framework.
 That means you are free to (or "have to", depending on your perspective) bring your own testing and/or DI setup.

 [This Recipe](https://svelte-recipes.netlify.app/testing/) provides useful information on how to load a component programmatically for unit testing.

+[This Svelte library](https://www.npmjs.com/package/svelte-form-validation) provides form validation using the validation library [Yup](https://github.com/jquense/yup).

-There are multiple JS libraries that provide DI/IoC containers, and there are Svelte libraries providing SPA routing, forms management and validation.
+There are multiple JS libraries that provide DI/IoC containers (such as [Inversify](https://inversify.io/)).